 With committee assistance and oversight, the board meets monthly to manage 4th UU’s resources and assets, set the annual budget for congregational approval and adopt appropriate policies to protect the welfare of the congregation and ensure its well-being.
 The congregation holds periodic Membership Meetings at which members of the congregation vote on pertinent issues; actions taken at Membership Meetings take precedence over all other decisions.

 Trustees: Erik Brown, Judy Schavrien, and Sharon Bouman

 Our Minister Emerita

-In June 2016, the members of Fourth Unitarian Universalist Congregation voted to confer upon Reverend Dawn Sangrey the title of Minister Emerita.
-Reverend Sangrey was the first minister to be hired by Fourth UU, after having spent 47 years as a lay-led congregation.
+In June 2016, the members of Fourth Unitarian Universalist Congregation voted to confer upon Rev. Dawn Sangrey the title of Minister Emerita.
+Rev. Sangrey was the first minister to be hired by 4th UU, after having spent 47 years as a lay-led congregation.
 She was our Consulting Minister for seven years.

 Rev. Sangrey was ordained to the Unitarian Universalist ministry in 2001 and is a graduate of Harvard Divinity School.
 During her tenure with us, Rev. Sangrey (along with Rev. Kay Greenleaf of the UU Fellowship of Poughkeepsie) was a public witness for marriage equality.
 Together, they officiated dozens of same-sex weddings in New Paltz, NY, receiving widespread media attention when they were the first clergy to be arrested and charged with a crime for solemnizing gay and lesbian weddings.
 At their trial, the charges against both ministers were dismissed.
 A July 2004 New York Times article chronicles her thoughts on the experience.